 AIC issued surety bonds to guarantee the payment of structured settlement benefits assumed by ASC (from both AIC and non-related parties) and funded by certain annuity contracts issued by the Company through June 30, 2001.
 ASC entered into a General Indemnity Agreement pursuant to which it indemnified AIC for any liabilities associated with the surety bonds and gave AIC certain collateral security rights with respect to the annuities and certain other rights in the event of any defaults covered by the surety bonds.
-For contracts written on or after July 1, 2001, AIC no longer issues surety bonds to guarantee the payment of structured settlement benefits.
-Alternatively, ALIC guarantees the payment of structured settlement benefits on all contracts issued on or after July 1, 2001.
-Reserves recorded by the Company for annuities that are guaranteed by the surety bonds of AIC were \$4.72 billion and \$4.77 billion as of December 31, 2013 and 2012, respectively.
+ALIC guaranteed the payment of structured settlement benefits on all contracts issued on or after July 1, 2001.
+Reserves recorded by the Company for annuities that are guaranteed by the surety bonds of AIC were \$4.68 billion and \$4.72 billion as of December 31, 2014 and 2013, respectively.